Skip to content

 • Stonesap (Rare): Resin harvested from hardy trees with roots embedded in rocks.
 When properly processed, it greatly accelerates the healing process of even severe wounds.
 Few of these trees survive to maturity, and those that do yield only small amounts of resin.
 (Inspired by Boswellia)

-• Frostbloom (Rare): A white flower that grows in the harshest winter conditions.
+• Frostbloom (Rare): White flower that grows in the harshest winter conditions.
 Its bulbs, harvested and distilled in their native freezing environment, can be used to create both deadly poisons and remedies for the most persistent diseases.
 (Inspired by Snowdrop)

 • Phoenix Leaf (Elite): Fern-like plant with leaves that turn vibrant red for a brief period each year.
 When harvested during this red phase, they can be used to create powerful healing salves capable of treating even the most grievous wounds.
 The plant only grow in areas that have been ravaged by fire.
 (Inspired by Resurrection Fern)